shootersf/AmazonUK-To-Euro/README.md

 ## Installing

-You can get the extension through the [https://chrome.google.com/webstore/detail/amazon-uk-to-euro/bakojiafihbgfbdgimbfaiieadildbaf](chrome store.)
+You can get the extension through the [chrome store](https://chrome.google.com/webstore/detail/amazon-uk-to-euro/bakojiafihbgfbdgimbfaiieadildbaf)